Uniswap/docs/versioned_docs/version-V3/concepts/governance/02-process.md

 1. Call the propose() function of the Governor Bravo to deploy your proposal.

-Once the propose() function has been called, a seven day voting period will start.
+Once the propose() function has been called, a two day voting delay will start.
+After voting delay is finished a seven day voting period begins.
 Ongoing discussion can take place in the gov.uniswap.org forum.
 If the proposal passes successfully, a two day timelock will follow before the proposed code is executed.

 ## Soft governance